ropensci-archive/rodev/inst/templates/CONTRIBUTING.md

 ### Discussion forum

+Check out our [discussion forum](https://discuss.ropensci.org) if

+* you have a question, an use case, or otherwise not a bug or feature request for the software itself.
-Check out our [discussion forum](https://discuss.ropensci.org) if you think your issue requires a longer form discussion.
+* you think your issue requires a longer form discussion.

 ### Prefer to Email?